 Experts from the Carbon Trust will present insights from recent consumer research which shows sustained support for carbon labelling on products from an international survey of 10,000 consumers across France, Germany, Italy, the Netherlands, Spain, Sweden, the UK and the US.

-We will discuss how a product carbon label can allow you to demonstrate to key stakeholders your transparent and proactive approach to measuring and reducing carbon emissions, and joined by Evian's Director of Marketing who will discuss how certifying the carbon footprint of their products has allowed them to communicate their carbon impact with confidence.
+We will discuss how a product carbon label can allow you to demonstrate to key stakeholders your transparent and proactive approach to measuring and reducing carbon emissions, and joined by evian UK's Brand Marketing Manager who will discuss how certifying the carbon footprint of their products has allowed them to communicate their carbon impact with confidence.

 There will also be the opportunity for you to submit your questions to our experts during a live Q&A.